 b.
 The ability to leverage space, both actual and virtual will become blurred.

 c.
 Leveraging true global resources will dramatically alter how we operate.

 These advancements will allow people to have Superpowers.
 To allow people to embrace their fears (risks) to help enable their dreams is where ABD hopes to assist this ecosystem… Imagine what you can achieve if you couldn’t fail!

 Check out my next blog post to learn more about my experiences at Abundance 360 Conference and how I plan to use what I learned to keep inspiring innovation and creativity here at ABD.

 About the author

 Brian Hetherington is Chairman of Newfront, a specialized insurance brokerage headquartered in the San Francisco Bay Area and Seattle.
-The ABD Team is 285+ professionals focused on M&A Advisory, Employee Benefits, Property & Casualty insurance, and 401k programs.
+Newfront is home to more than 750 employees who serve clients across the United States and globally.
+We are focused on M&A Advisory, Employee Benefits, Property & Casualty insurance, and 401k programs.